How much more value does the Galaxy S20 FE offer over the Galaxy S20?

 |Cloud Blue, Cosmic Grey, Cloud Pink

 The Galaxy S20 is supposed to be the flagship for the masses, as users flock to new Samsung products similarly to how Apple fans flock to the annual iPhone release.
-And while many Samsung fans did go for the S20, there its higher price, especially during a pandemic, forced people to reconsider their buying decision.
+While many Samsung fans did go for the S20, its higher price forced people to reconsider their buying decision (especially during a pandemic).

 Google is attempting to fill that void with the $700 Pixel 5, and we are expecting OnePlus to offer something similar with the OnePlus 8T.
-But instead of just waiting until the Galaxy S30, Samsung opted to hit the same price point as the others, beating everyone to the punch.
+But instead of just waiting until the Galaxy S30, Samsung opted to hit the same price point as the others, beating everyone to the punch with the Galaxy S20 FE.

-Bringing us the Galaxy S20 FE, this is a combination specs and hardware "compromises" to hit a lower price point.
-No, you won't find up to 12GB of RAM, or the best cameras on a smartphone.
-What you will find is a solid FHD+ Super AMOLED display that's actually flat, not curved, removing the annoyances of palm rejection that users have been dealing with for years.
+This phone offers a combination of specs and hardware "compromises" to hit a lower price point.
+You won't find up to 12GB of RAM or the best cameras on a smartphone, but you'll get a solid FHD+ Super AMOLED display that's actually flat, not curved, removing the annoyances of palm rejection that users have been dealing with for years.

-Although the S20 brought some new colors to light, the S20 FE took things up a notch thanks to Samsung moving away from a glass sandwich and reintroducing a plastic build.
-This makes it easier for Samsung to provide more color options, even if they aren't all available in every market the phone is sold.
+Although the S20 brought some new colors to the scene, the S20 FE took things up a notch thanks to Samsung moving away from a glass sandwich and reintroducing a plastic build.
+This makes it easier for Samsung to provide more color options, even if they aren't all available in every market where the phone is sold.

 Both the Galaxy S20 and S20 FE are capable of taking advantage of 5G once your carrier is ready.